CREATE YOUR OWN CLASS RULES

 I prefer to sit on the fence.

-I hate taking sides in any argument.
+I hate taking sides in any arg

 He's so indecisive.

-He always prefers to sit on the fence.
+He always prefers to sit on th

 To do a commercial – to promote some products via TV, Internet, Social Media, etc.